the-turing-way/the-turing-way/book/website/collaboration/easyway/sc3_using_more_github_features.md

 * Save your changes using the commit button and remember to type a commit message to help you remember what changes you made.

 This file will appear in the folder that you named.
-You will be able to see the folder on your landing page and if you click on the blue folder symbol, it brings you to the files within that folder.
+You will be able to see the folder on your landing page.
+If you click on the blue folder symbol, it brings you to the files within that folder.

 ## Explore the ‘Insight’ features of Github